ledgersmb/ledgersmb-dev-docker/README.md

 ## Quick Start Prerequisites

 The Quick Start shell script below will install everything necessary to develop and test LedgerSMB.
-This script should work with any linux system that has `docker` and `make` installed and where the current `$USER` is in the docker group.
+This script should work with any linux distribution that has `docker` and `make` installed and where the current `$USER` is in the docker group.

 These prerequisites can be met using the following on Ubuntu:

 ```sh